5ky9uy/AGS--SEC--DEMO--2/README.md

 * Verilog-based HW-trojan demonstration for C140.

 # COMPONENTS
-* Digital Lock (with injected info-leaking HW-trojan)
+* 4-bit Digital Lock (with injected lock-bypassing HW-trojan; if trojan activates, then the lock bypasses key if submission has a '1' bit in the 1st position).

 # TOOLS
 * Verilog